brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker exploited a vulnerability identified as CVE-2023-23397 to gain access to the system.

+### Cyber Kill Chain
+**Definition:**
+The Cyber Kill Chain is a framework used to analyze and prevent cyberattacks by breaking them down into phases such as reconnaissance, weaponization, delivery, exploitation, installation, command and control, and actions on objectives.

+**Example Usage:**
+The security analyst used the Cyber Kill Chain to trace how the attacker infiltrated the system.

 ---

 ## - D -